 In dreams, teeth can represent different things – from the need to say what is bothering you to fear of powerlessness in their current situation.

-Some dream experts believe that losing teeth in your dreams is a way for your subconscious mind to tell you that there is something that you need to say out loud but don’t dare do it in waking life.
+Some dream experts believe that having dreams about teeth falling out is a way for your subconscious mind to tell you that there is something that you need to say out loud, but don’t dare do it in waking life.

 In some cases, the loss of teeth may also indicate that there is something you need to physically say out loud.
 You have a problem and it feels like you can’t tell anyone about it.